 The gamma-ray data were obtained using a portable spectrometer RS-230 (Radiation Solutions, Inc., Canada), the same instrument used by Dabard et al. (2015).
-The measurements were taken with a stratigraphic interval of approximately 10-20 cm and a counting time of 120 seconds.
-The counts per minute in the selected energy windows are converted to concentrations of K (%), U (ppm) and Th (ppm).
-The pXRF measurements were done using a Bruker Tracer IV Hand Held portable XRF device equipped with a 2WRh anode X-ray tube and a 10 mm2 Silicon Drift Detector with a resolution of 145 eV (Mn-Ka).
-The X-ray beam is focused on a 6 mm by 8 mm integrated area, using a Pd collimator.
-X-ray spectra from the pXRF are deconvoluted and quantified using the standard factory "Soil Fundamental Parameters" method.
-With this technical setting, we could not reliably measure Si, as in the "Soil Fundamental Parameters" method the SiO2 mass fraction is used to sum the total weight to 100% (e.g. explained in more detail in Sinnesael et al., 2018).
+The measurements were taken with a stratigraphic interval of approximately 10-20 cm and a counting time of 120 s.
+The counts per minute in the selected energy windows are converted to concentrations of K (%), U (ppm), and Th (ppm).
+The pXRF measurements were done using a Bruker Tracer IV handheld portable XRF device equipped with a 2WRh anode X-ray tube and a 10 mm2 silicon drift detector with a resolution of 145 eV (Mn-Ka).
+The X-ray beam is focused on a 6 mm by 8 mm integrated area using a Pd collimator.
+X-ray spectra from the pXRF are deconvoluted and quantified using the standard factory "soil fundamental parameters" method.
+With this technical setting, we could not reliably measure Si, as in the soil fundamental parameters method the SiO_2 mass fraction is used to sum the total weight to 100 % (this is explained in more detail in Sinnesael et al., 2018a).

 The fundamental parameters method makes use of the theoretical relationship between X-ray fluorescence and material composition as determined by Sherman (1956).
-The factory-calibrated quantification method of the pXRF uses this fundamental principle with a correction based on the matrix effect observed in soil and rock samples.
+The factorycalibrated quantification method of the pXRF uses this fundamental principle with a correction based on the matrix effect observed in soil and rock samples.
 All pXRF measurements are carried out by putting the pXRF nozzle directly on the dry and clean outcrop surface.
-All analyses had a measurement time of 45 seconds (de Winter et al., 2017).
+All analyses had a measurement time of 45 s (de Winter et al., 2017).
 The pXRF measurements were not calibrated using external reference materials.
-As such it is more relevant to consider relative variations in the elemental concentrations data rather than interpreting absolute concentrations (Sinnesael et al., 2018).
-As a general principle the pXRF is also less suitable to measure very light (<Al) or heavy elements (>Ba); or elements that only occur in trace amounts - also depending on the instrument used (Beckhoff et al., 2006).
+As such it is more relevant to consider relative variations in the elemental concentrations data rather than interpreting absolute concentrations (Sinnesael et al., 2018a).
+As a general principle the pXRF is also less suitable to measure very light (< Al) or heavy elements (> Ba) or elements that only occur in trace amounts; this also depends on the instrument used (Beckhoff et al., 2006).